thrackle-io/rules-engine/docs/userGuides/rules/ALLOW-DENY-ORACLE.md

 ## Purpose

-The purpose of the allow-deny-oracle rule is to check if the receiver address in the transaction is an allowed or restricted address.
+The purpose of the allow-deny-oracle rule is to check if the receiver address in the transaction is an allowed or denied address.
 Addresses are added to the oracle lists by the owner of the oracle contract for any reason that the owner deems necessary.

-If an address is not on an allowed oracle list, they will be restricted from receiving application tokens.
+If an address is not on an allowed oracle list, they will be denied from receiving application tokens.
 This rule can be used to restrict transfers to only specific contract addresses or wallets that are approved by the oracle owner.
 An example is NFT exchanges that support ERC2981 royalty payments.

 The deny list is designed as a tool to reduce the risk of malicious actors in the ecosystem.
-If an address is on the deny oracle list they are restricted receiving tokens.
+If an address is on the deny oracle list they are denied receiving tokens.
 Any address not on the deny list will pass this rule check.

 ## Applies To: